DenzelBraithwaite/Vault-of-Knowledge/sql.md

   ('rook', 5, 'black');
 ```

 For each column you add in the `INSERT INTO` statement, you must add a value in the `VALUE` statement.
 Therefore if there are 5 columns, you must specify 5 values.
-The new data must of course comply with **existing restraints**.
+The new data must of course comply with **existing restraints**.a

 <br>